8ta4/quest/README.md

 > Can I read something other than the demo page?

 Yep, you just need to import a file.
 You can load it by pressing `Ctrl + q`. "q" stands for "question".

-> How can I use it while using Vimium?

-If you press `i`, you will enter Vimium's insert mode, and `quest` will be able to receive keystrokes.

-If you want to use Vimium again, you can press `Escape` twice.

-> Why do I need to press `Escape` twice?

-You press `Escape` once to focus `quest`'s Content Window and press `Escape` once more to exit Vimium's insert mode.
-Any key excluding `Escape` will focus `quest`'s Question Window.
-To exit Vimium's insert mode, you first want to focus on the Content Window.

 > What's the keyboard shortcut to deactivate this extension?